 - MMC®’s marketing pieces completely outlines the golf membership from cost to content; eliminating any and all required sales skills and/or acumen.

-- MMC® still provides an in-depth sales training of your staff to ensure long term prosperity and growth of your business through a stronger closing percentage of your future prospects.
+- MMC® still provides in-depth sales training for your staff to ensure long-term prosperity and growth of your business through a stronger closing percentage of your future prospects.
 No matter how much you love “the game”, you must be able to sell it too.

 - MMC®’s Elite Campaigns are completely self-funding, if not, you may cancel our agreement anytime!